-If the child is unable to bear weight on the injured area (in the case of the leg); or use the arm in usual activities, suspect a fracture and arrange for them to be urgently taken to the health facility.
+If the child cannot bear weight on the injured area (in the case of the leg); or use the arm in usual activities, suspect a fracture and arrange for them to be urgently taken to the health facility.

 Yes, it is difficult to prevent all emergencies.

-But, with proper planning, it may be possible to quickly get a handle on most of them, avoiding the worst possible scenarios.
+But with proper planning, it may be possible to handle most of the quickly, avoiding the worst possible scenarios.

 Have you other tips on minimising accidents and emergencies at school?
 Share in the comments.